 By the 1990s, the lines that separated the different financial services sectors had become blurred.
 Not only were companies offering products outside of their original range, but companies were merging together to become bigger financial conglomerates.
 That would enable them to earn and offer even more.

 Even still, the financial services industry continues to grow and change.
 This is largely due to rapid advances in technology.
 Certain financial products are becoming increasingly available to a wider variety of consumers thanks to the internet.
 There are even banks and financial advisors and banks that operate entirely online.
 Technology has opened new doors for both the financial services industry and its consumers.

 From the early history of the credit card to the increasing availability of robo-advisors, the financial services industry has gone through some pretty big transformations since its beginnings.
 It continues to offer what its consumers need, changing with the times as necessary.
 And even though we don’t always realize it, the financial services industry is constantly working, managing our assets and our money.

 - There are tons of financial advisors out there.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor doesn’t have to be hard, though.
+SmartAsset’s free tool matches you with as many as three financial advisors in your area in just five minutes.
+Get started now.

 - You should always check an advisor’s qualifications before working with them.
 There are a few designations to keep an eye out for.
 Certified financial planners (CFPs) are experienced in financial planning, whereas chartered financial analysts (CFAs) often have investing backgrounds.
 In the end, make sure you go with an advisor that has the proper experience and education to handle your needs.